 A stop by Smash! in Adams Morgan is a must.
 All forms of rock ‘n’ roll records can be found on the shelves, from classic rock to garage to hardcore.
 There is also a great selection of used CDs available (if you’re still into that kind of thing).
 You’ll be able to grab something for your punk rock snob of a brother AND your cousin immersed in his “obsessed with Led Zeppelin” phase.
 Back up the punk rock collection with stylish clothing and shoes: band t-shirts and accessories are for sale, as well as vintage clothing.

-The U Street neighborhood is full of culture, so its record store must include the most variety of any in the city, right?
-Right, to an alarming extent.
-Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
+Watch as local record producer Rhome Anderson browses DC’s record aisle at Som, which covers everything from go-go to hardcore and present-day picks.
+In addition to local options, Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
 Looking for a samba release from the ‘60s, or a reggae compilation?
 This is the place.
 There’s a record player nearby to preview your choices, as well as a section of $1 LPs for the bargain hunters.
-The Black Cat is just down the street, making this the perfect stop-in before a show.
+The Black Cat is just down the street, making this the perfect pit-stop before a show.